 Extreme Stream Makeover

-Each year JRA conducts an Extreme Stream Makeover, a watershed restoration initiative to improve the health of a local degraded watershed, to increase public awareness of upstream, local & downstream water quality issues and to improve knowledge and know-how regarding solutions to local water quality and quantity issues on an individual or household level.
+The Extreme Stream Makeover is a watershed restoration initiative to improve the health of a local degraded watershed, to increase public awareness of upstream, local & downstream water quality issues and to improve knowledge and know-how regarding solutions to local water quality and quantity issues on an individual or household level.
 JRA works with hundreds of volunteers and project sponsors and partners to complete stream restoration projects over the course of a week.
 Learn more at www.extremestreammakeover.org